 The handle is great for pulling your backpack out of an overhead compartment.
 It also serves as an alternate carrying method if you choose to stow your straps (we'll get to that).

 Speaking of alternate carry methods, use the two D-rings to attach a crossbody strap (not included) if you want to carry the Setout like a duffle.
 The D-rings are also useful for tying a dirty pair of sneakers to the outside of your bag, clipping on a luggage tag, or attaching anything else you might want to keep at hand.

 On top, you'll see a second padded handle for pulling your bag out from an overhead compartment.
 There's also a thinner loop at the back of the bag.
 Use that for hanging your Setout on a hook.

-The Women's Setout Backpack's shoulder straps are made from two layers of foam: open-cell foam for cushiness and closed-cell foam for durability.
+The Women's Setout Backpack's shoulder straps are designed specifically for the contours of a woman's body.
+They're constructed from two layers of foam: open-cell foam for cushiness and closed-cell foam for durability.